-Note: Beginning in 2017, new rolling stock will be used on the Shangri-La Express.
-Those who book Gold or Imperial Class on the Silk Road trip between Moscow and Beijing now will have en-suite cabins for their trip through China on the Shangri-La Express.
+Note: The Shangri-La Express underwent a tremendous upgrade when, in 2017, it received new rolling stock.
+Those who book Gold or Imperial Class on the Silk Road trip between Moscow and Beijing now have en-suite cabins for their trip through China on the Shangri-La Express.

 The private Shangri-La Express (formerly China Orient Express) is not a luxury train, but it is the best way to see this fascinating country.
 It is at this writing the most modern hotel train in China and far surpasses regular train service in every aspect.

 The Shangri-La Express is modern and air-conditioned.
 It has two levels of service:

 Diamond Class has en-suite cabins with double bed.
 Heritage Class cabins have two lower twin beds and shared toilets and wash facilities in each carriage and separate shower cubicles.